Magnetic field generation in mergers of massive main-sequence stars: Introduction

-The mergers of main-sequence (MS) stars offer a way to understand the origin of strong surface magnetic fields observationally found in about 10\% of OBA stars \citep{landstreet1992a, donati2009a, fossati2015a, scholler2017a, grunhut2017a}.
-For example, a merger hypothesis has been put forward to explain the magnetic stars \tausco (\citealt{schneider2016a}; \citetalias{schneider2019a}), HR~2949 \citep{schneider2016a}, and HD~148937 \citep{frost2024a}.
-All three stars show clear rejuvenation that can be understood within a merger scenario, and HD~148937 is additionally surrounded by a bipolar nebula that appears to be the smoking gun for debris ejected in a merger event.
-In the case of \tausco, we conduct three-dimensional (3D) magnetohydrodynamic (MHD) simulations of the merger of an initially $9\,M_\odot$ and $8\,M_\odot$ MS star and show strong magnetic field amplification and that the post-merger evolution of the star can explain many of the observed properties of \tausco \citepalias{schneider2019a}.
-If the merger-generated magnetic fields can persist until the pre-supernova stage of \tausco, the iron core-collapse of the progenitor likely leads to the formation of a highly magnetic neutron star, a so-called magnetar \citep{varma2023a}.
+Mergers of MS stars offer a way to explain the origin of the strong surface magnetic fields observationally found in about 7\% of OBA-type stars \citep{landstreet1992a, donati2009a, fossati2015a, scholler2017a, grunhut2017a}.
+For example, a merger origin can explain the magnetic stars \tausco (\citealt{schneider2016a}; \citetalias{schneider2019a}), HR~2949 \citep{schneider2016a}, and HD~148937 \citep{frost2024a}.
+All three show clear rejuvenation that can be understood within a merger scenario, and HD~148937 is additionally surrounded by a bipolar nebula that appears to be the smoking gun for debris ejected during a merger event.
+In the case of \tausco, we conducted 3D magnetohydrodynamic (MHD) simulations of the merger of MS stars with initial masses of $9\,M_\odot$ and $8\,M_\odot$, and we show that magnetic fields are strongly amplified and that the post-merger evolution of the star can explain many of the observed properties of \tausco \citepalias{schneider2019a}.
+If the merger-generated magnetic fields can persist until the pre-supernova stage of \tausco, the iron core-collapse of the progenitor likely leads to the formation of a strongly magnetic neutron star, a so-called magnetar \citep{varma2023a}.

-Here, we provide further analysis of the magnetic field amplification in the merger of the two MS stars originally presented in \citetalias{schneider2019a} and the spin evolution of the merger remnant.
+Here, we extend and complement the analysis of the magnetic field amplification process in the $9+8\,M_\odot$ MS star merger presented in \citetalias{schneider2019a} and focus on the magnetic field structure, the emergence of large-scale magnetic fields, and the spin evolution of the merger remnant.
 In particular, we show how small-scale magnetic fields generated by the magneto-rotational and Kelvin--Helmholtz instabilities are converted into large-scale magnetic fields via large-scale fluid motions in the rotating post-merger star.
 We describe our computations in Sect.~\ref{sec:methods} and present our main findings in Sect.~\ref{sec:results}.
-The results are discussed in Sect.~\ref{sec:discussion} and we conclude in Sect.~\ref{sec:conclusions}.
+The results are discussed in Sect.~\ref{sec:discussion}, and we conclude in Sect.~\ref{sec:conclusions}.